 Driving at high speeds, 160 km/h (100 mph) or higher, puts an additional strain on tires.
-Sustained high-speed driving causes excessive heat build up and can cause sudden tire failure.
-(Continued)
+Sustained high-speed driving causes excessive heat buildup and can cause sudden tire failure.
 You could have a crash and you or others could be killed.
-Some high-speed rated tires require inflation pressure adjustment for high speed operation.
-When speed limits and road conditions are such that a vehicle can be driven at high speeds, make sure the tires are rated for high speed operation, in excellent condition, and set to the correct cold tire inflation pressure for the vehicle load.
+Some high-speed rated tires require inflation pressure adjustment for high-speed operation.
+When speed limits and road conditions are such that a vehicle can be driven at high speeds, make sure the tires are rated for high-speed operation, in excellent condition, and set to the correct cold tire inflation pressure for the vehicle load.

-If you will be driving your vehicle at speeds of 175 mph (282 km/h) or higher, where it is legal, set the cold inflation pressure to the maximum inflation pressure shown on the tire sidewall, or 38 psi (265 kPa), whichever is lower.
+The tires require inflation pressure adjustment when driving the vehicle at speeds of 282 km/h (175 mph) or higher, where it is legal.
+Set the cold inflation pressure to the maximum inflation pressure shown on the tire sidewall, or 265 kPa (38 psi), whichever is lower.
 See the example following.
-When you end this high-speed driving, return the tires to the cold inflation pressure shown on the Tire and Loading Information label.
+Return the tires to the recommended cold tire inflation pressure when high-speed driving has ended.
 See Vehicle Load Limits on page 9-14.